nesorter/monorepo/packages/tui/README.md

 ## Web radio with scheduling and "playlisting"

 ### Requirements
-- `ffmpeg` installed on host and available in $PATH
+- `ffprobe` installed on host and available in $PATH

 ### How to use
 - Init Node.JS package/project